MicrosoftDocs/visualstudio-docs/docs/vs-2015/includes/vs2017banner.md

 This article applies to Visual Studio 2015.
 Use the version selector at the top left to select the Visual Studio 2017 documentation.
+We recommend Visual Studio 2017.
+[Download now](https://www.visualstudio.com/downloads?utm_source=web&utm_medium=documentation&utm_campaign=vs2017upgrade&utm_term=vs2017)